Vasishtha

-The Yoga Vasishtha, Vasishtha Samhita, as well as some versions of the Agni Purana and Vishnu Purana are attributed to him.
+The Yoga Vāsishtha, Vasishtha Samhita, as well as some versions of the Agni Purana and Vishnu Purana are attributed to him.
 He is the subject of many stories, such as him being in possession of the divine cow Kamadhenu and Nandini her child, who could grant anything to their owners.
 He is famous in Hindu stories for his legendary conflicts with sage Vishvamitra.
-In the Ramayana, he was the family priest of the Raghu dynasty and teacher of Rama and his brothers.
+In the Ramayana, he is the family priest of the Raghu dynasty and teacher of Rama and his brothers.

 Etymology

 Vasishtha is also spelled as Vasiṣṭha and is Sanskrit for "most excellent", "best" or "richest".
-According to Monier-Williams, it is sometimes alternatively spelt as Vashishta or Vashisht (vaśiṣṭha, वशिष्ठ).
+According to Monier-Williams, it is sometimes incorrectly spelled "Vashishta" (vaśiṣṭha, वशिष्ठ).

 History

 Historically, Vasishtha was a Rigvedic poet and the purohita of Sudās Paijavana, chief of the Bharata tribe.
 In Rigvedic hymn 7.33.9, Vasishtha is described as a scholar who moved across the Sarasvati river to establish his school.
 At some point, he replaced Viśvāmitra Gāthina as the purohita of Sudās.
 In later Hindu texts, Viśvāmitra and Vasishtha have a long-standing feud, and scholars have stated they historically had a feud regarding the position of the Bharata purohita.
 However, this view has been criticized due to lack of internal evidence and the projection of later views onto the Rigveda.
 Under Sudās and Vasishtha, the Tṛtsu-Bharatas won the Battle of the Ten Kings.
 Sudās decisively won against a Puru-led alliance by the strategic breaching of a (natural) dyke on the Ravi river thereby drowning most of their opponents; the victory is attributed to the benevolence and strategizing of Indra, the patron-god of the Bharatas, whose blessings were secured by Vasishtha's poetics.

 He was married to Arundhati, and therefore he was also called Arundhati Natha, meaning the husband of Arundhati.
 Later, this region is believed in the Indian tradition to be the abode of sage Vyasa along with Pandavas of Mahabharata.
 He is typically described in ancient and medieval Hindu texts as a sage with long flowing hair neatly tied into a bun that is coiled with a tuft to the right, a beard, a handlebar moustache and a tilak on his forehead.

 A Vasishtha statue in granite stone.

 In Buddhist Pali canonical texts such as Digha Nikaya, Tevijja Sutta describes a discussion between the Buddha and Vedic scholars of his time.
 The Buddha names ten rishis, calls them "early sages" and makers of ancient verses that have been collected and chanted in his era, and among those ten rishi is Vasettha (the Pali spelling of Vasishtha in Sanskrit.
 (Note: The Buddha names the following as "early sages" of Vedic verses, "Atthaka (either Ashtavakra or Atri), Vamaka, Vamadeva, Vessamitta (Visvamitra), Yamataggi, Angirasa, Bharadvaja, Vasettha (Vashistha), Kassapa (Kashyapa) and Bhagu (Bhrigu)".)